 Musicians are all about their music.
 Unfortunately, you cannot live on artistic expression alone.
 In order to become a professional musician, you need to establish yourself as one first, and whether you consider it marketing or not, it is marketing.
-You need to market your music so that others will hear it and love it as you do.
+You need to market your music so others will hear it and love it as you do.
+This is where an effective music marketing campaign comes in.

 Fortunately, for you just starting out in the music industry, you do not have to rely on the whims of a music producer.
 No, you can create your own label and publish music at little or no cost.
 On the other hand, you will not have the marketing machinery of those big, bad music labels, so you have to do it on your own.
 So how do you do that?